-In New York, the law of evidence comprises a combination of case law and statutory rules.
+In New York, the law of evidence is comprised of a combination of case law and statutory rules.
 The statutory rules are primarily set forth in CPLR Article 45.

 8.2 What types of evidence are admissible, which ones are not?
 What about expert evidence in particular?